Sciss/LucreSTM/README.md

 # LucreSTM

+__Note__ this is 0.21-SNAPSHOT.
+See tag v0.20 for the latest release.

 ## statement

 LucreSTM is provides a software transactional memory with persistent backend, as well as reactive observer system.
 The STM is basically a wrapper around Scala-STM, but with an API which supports custom persistence and which can be extended to support confluent and quasi-retroactive persistent as implemented by the [TemporalObjects](https://github.com/Sciss/TemporalObjects) project.
 The reactive system implements event graphs which also can be persistent, along with live observers.